rdwatters/hugo-docs-concept/content/getting-started/usage.md

 After running `hugo server` for local web development, you need to do a final `hugo` run *without the `server` part of the command* to rebuild your site.
 You may then deploy your site by copying the `public/` directory to your production web server.

 Since Hugo generates a static website, your site can be hosted *anywhere* using any web server.
-See [Hosting and Deployments][] for methods for hosting and automating deployments contributed by the Hugo community.
+See [Hosting and Deployment][hosting] for methods for hosting and automating deployments contributed by the Hugo community.

 {{% warning "Generated Files are **NOT** Removed on Site Build" %}}
 Running `hugo` *does not* remove generated files before building.
 This means that you should delete your `public/` directory (or the publish directory you specified via flag or configuration file) before running the `hugo` command.
 If you do not remove these files, you run the risk of the wrong files (e.g., drafts or future posts) being left in the generated site.